Ashok0/HL2VREssentials/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;» Enable the Nightmare House mods and leave the MINERVA mods disabled to play Nightmare House.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;» Enable the Alyx style zombie mods under "Optional Texture Mods" to enable HD zombies and headcrabs.
+Disabled by default as these mods change the artsyle from the original vanilla models.

 #### zDak Total Textures Pack
 I would highly recommend using the zDak Total Texture Pack along with my Repack.
 It improves lots of materials and models not covered by this Repack and greatly improves immersion in VR.
 To use the zDak pack, follow these steps: